 The Physical Therapy Board of California provides information regarding administrative disciplinary actions for immediate access and the convenience of interested persons.
 While the Board believes the information to be reliable, human or technical error remains a possibility, as does possible delay in posting or updating information.
-Therefore, the PTBC does not guarantee that the information is accurate.
-The following decisions become effective on the "effective date" shown, unless the licensee has obtained a court-ordered stay of the decision.
-This may occur after the PTBC has posted the decision.
-For updated information on stay orders and appeals, view the PTBC's web site at a later date or contact the Consumer Protection Services program at 1-800-832-2251.
+Therefore, the PTBC makes no guarantee as to the accuracy, completeness, timeliness, currency, or correct sequencing of the information.
+Please note that the "

 Explanation of Administrative

 A Citation and Fine is an enforcement method by which the Physical Therapy Board of California may address relatively minor violations of the practice act that would not necessarily warrant discipline in order to protect the public.
 Citation and fine Orders ARE NOT disciplinary actions but are matters of public record.
 Citations remain on a licensee's file for five years and are then purged.
 By law, payment of a fine is considered satisfactory resolution of all violations contained in the citation.